Paul Maas (classical scholar): Biography

-He studied classical philology at the universities of Berlin and Munich, receiving his doctorate in 1903.
-In 1910 he obtained his habilitation and in 1920 became a full professor at Berlin.
+He studied classical philology at the universities of Berlin and Munich, receiving his doctorate in 1903 under Ulrich von Wilamowitz.
+In 1910 he obtained his habilitation and in 1920 became professor at the University of Berlin.
 In 1930 he was appointed chair of classical philology at the University of Königsberg.
-In 1934 he was forced into retirement by the Nazi government, and in 1939 he emigrated to Great Britain, where he taught classes at Oxford University.
+In 1934 he was forced into retirement by the Nazi government due to his Jewish ancestry, and in 1939 he emigrated to Great Britain, where he taught classes at Oxford University and collaborated with the Clarendon Press.
+During his first Oxford years, he lodged with jurist Fritz Schulz and his wife.

 After his death, he was buried at Wolvercote Cemetery's Jewish section in Oxford.